bateman/dblp-search-ext/README.md

 ## License

-This project is licensed under the terms of the MIT License.
-This means you are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software or portions of it, given that you include the following copyright notice and permission notice in all copies or substantial portions of the software:
+This project is licensed under the MIT license, see the [LICENSE](LICENSE) file.